 My superior room has a sophisticated décor, two double beds, a minibar, LCD TV, kettle, and a balcony with a wonderful view of the marina.
 The bathroom had a really nice shower, bathrobe, slippers, and high-quality toiletries.

-The service was great, the gym surprisingly spacious and well equipped, and the food at Adão Restaurant marvelous.
+The service was great, the gym surprisingly spacious and well equipped, and the food at Adão Restaurant was marvellous.
 Not to mention the rooftop that is perfect for sunbathing and relaxing in the pool.

 But the location of Eva Senses is unbeatable!